licheez/pvWayNuGetsSolution/MsSqlLoggerServiceSolution/MsSqlLoggerService/MsSqlLoggerServiceReadMe.md

 #### Message

+*What happened*

 * You can provide your own column name for this column
-* The Message column persists the message info.
+* The Message column persists the message info
 * This column should be non nullable.
 * This column should be of type nvarchar(MAX)

 #### CreateDateUtc

+*When does it happened*

 * You can provide your own column name for this column
 * The Message column persists the UTC date.